49LabsAI/SovSeal/.github/QUICK_START.md

 # Quick Start: Deployment Setup

-This is a quick reference for deploying Lockdrop.
+This is a quick reference for deploying SovSeal.
 For detailed instructions, see the full guides.

 ## 1. GitHub Repository (5 minutes)